White Guardian

 He was also known as the Guardian of Light in Time (Episode: The Stones of Blood).

-The White Guardian is an anthropomorphic personification of order and the counterpart of the Black Guardian who represents evil, chaos and entropy.
+The White Guardian was an anthropomorphic personification of order and the counterpart of the Black Guardian who represents evil, chaos and entropy.

 Powers and abilities